AshTiwari/Linear-Regression-with-NumPy-and-Python/README.md

-# Logistic-Regression-with-NumPy-and-Python
+# Linear-Regression-with-NumPy-and-Python
-This repository contains all files related to the Coursera course 'Logistic Regression with NumPy and Python' by instructor Snehan Kekre.
+This repository contains all files related to the Coursera course 'Linear Regression with NumPy and Python' by instructor Snehan Kekre.